coucouland/coucou-user-guide/docs/channel/email.md

 ## When to use Email

 Email channels are best suited for publishing directly to Workspace members and other closed distribution lists.

-They provide support for the iCalendar iTIP protocol used to schedule events between participants.
+✅ Email provides support for the iCalendar iTIP protocol used to schedule events between participants.

 ## Egress